What is the best way to judge the success as a writer?

 But this doesn’t mean that a book is unsuccessful, though.
 Depending on your goals and aspirations, success as a writer can come in many forms.

-If your measure is based only on how much money you make from your book, perhaps you might stop reading here, because I won’t be mentioning in from here on in.
+If your measure is based only on how much money you make from your book, perhaps you might stop reading here, because I won’t be mentioning it.

 Without a doubt, my most successful book to date for me has been Louis.

-The reason is that I just had to write this story about a man who helped shape my understanding of the world around me as a young boy.
+I just had to write this story.
+It is about a man who helped shape my understanding of the world around me as a young boy.

 That he had died forty years before I finally wrote it gave me a sense, in an abstract way, of saying thank you to him.